Richmond Hill, London: Topography

 The straight southwest slope is steepest, falling away to Petersham meadows by the Thames and is a backdrop to Kingston and Richmond Bridges.
 Other returns to the flood plain are more complex across and beyond the park due to semi-natural ponds and dry and wet running vales feeding an easterly draining brook.
 The park has further upland – Wimbledon Common and Putney Heath – beyond.
 On, and gently scaling the steep fluvial terrace, is residential street Richmond Hill.
-It is built up only on its higher (northeast) side – from the Richmond Bridge corner of town centre to the hilltop fronted by a cinema, homes, eateries and hotel-restaurants.
+It is built up only on its higher (northeast) side – from the Richmond Bridge corner of the town centre to the hilltop fronted by a cinema, homes, eateries and hotel-restaurants.
 It is one-way along its bulk.